cloonix/cloonix.github.io/content/blog/20240729_hugo_raindrop_bookmark_integration.md

   author = 'Claus Malter'
 +++

-[bacardi55](https://bacardi55.io/2024/02/13/bookmarks-section-the-pesos-way-kind-of/) has an interesting bookmarks section on his blog, where a script generates Hugo markdown pages for bookmarks he has added to a central (self-hosted) bookmark manager.
+[bacardi55](https://bacardi55.io/2024/02/13/bookmarks-section-the-pesos-way-kind-of/) [1] has an interesting bookmarks section on his blog, where a script generates Hugo markdown pages for bookmarks he has added to a central (self-hosted) bookmark manager.
 I found this very interesting and wanted to build something similar.
-I've been using raindrop.io for some time now, and this service also provides an API.
+I've been using [raindrop.io](https://raindrop.io) for some time now, and this service also provides an API.
 So this could be an easy project to do with the help of Github Copilot, which I have recently been using to give my software development projects a boost.

 So here are my goals:

 1. Generate Hugo Markdown content using the Raindrop.io API (link and note)
 2. Use only bookmarks from a specific publicly shared collection
 3. A new section on my blog, only for bookmarks
-4. Execution of the script on demand
-5. Use python
+4. Use python
-6. Use Github Copilot for creating the python script
+5. Use Github Copilot for creating the python script
-7. (future goal) Integrate the script into github's deployment action
+6. Find a way to automate the update of the GitHub pages

 There was one step in the workflow that I was not sure how to do: I don't want to manually deploy my pages every time I bookmark a page.
 Ideally, saving a bookmark would execute a web-hook, but Raindrop.io does not support this.
 So the alternative is to run a script on my server that fetches new bookmarks, generates the markdown files and pushes them to Github pages.
-But for now I will do it the manual way and decide later how4 improve it.
+But for now I will do it the manual way and decide later how improve it.

 ## The AI guided script generation